The Elderly Novice Virtual Organist

 Positive

-An organ that can be moved, and would normally have ranks no greater than 4'.
+An organ that can be moved, and would normally have ranks no greater than 4' physical length.
 Also used for a division of an organ that produces a similar sound.

 Pure